TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Does the word “introvert” exist in the Zulu language?
 There are telling absences in the traditional South African vocabulary.

-I think Alain de Botton’s suggestion that unhappiness stems from “having only one perspective to play with” is probably true.
+Alain de Botton’s suggestion that unhappiness stems from “having only one perspective to play with” is probably valid.
 As a traveler, I don’t want to be forever passing through.
-In order to gain more perspectives, I can accept that I’m naturally introverted, but I can’t be complacent about it.
+To gain more perspectives, I can accept that I’m naturally introverted but can’t be complacent about it.
 We all need to nudge ourselves toward engagement.

 Recently, I visited friends who work in a township called Umlazi, near Durban, South Africa.
 Durban is the third largest city in the country, a tropical metropolis on the eastern coast.
 Visitors basking in the warm Indian waters and traders taking advantage of the largest ports in southern Africa have made it one of the most multicultural cities on the continent.